JagpreetRandio/Professional-README/Develop/README.md

   1. test 2. test 3. test

   ## Usage
-  here are all the instructions
+  here are all the instructions for usage

   ## License
   This project is covered under the MIT license.